juliebro/orca-sightings-api/docs/reference/users-resource/users-post.md

 ## Request body

-This is an example of some key-value pairs you could use to update an existing user.
+This is an example of some key-value pairs you could use to add a new user.

 ```json
 {